SamiranDas1311/OGD/README.md

 series.
 The dataset comprises 6 key shape files.
-1) Bed100k.shp - A polygon shapefile that contains bedrock geological information on Stratigraphy, Igneous, Lithology and Diagentic codes, their unitnames and brief descriptions.
+1) Bed100k.shp - A polygon shapefile that contains bedrock geological information on Stratigraphy, Igneous, Lithology and Diagenetic codes, their unit names and brief descriptions.
-Fields: AREA: Area of the polygon in square metres.
+Fields: AREA: Area of the polygon in square meters.
 Field
 type: Double.
-PERIMETER: Perimeter of polygons in metres:
+PERIMETER: Perimeter of polygons in meters:
 Field type: Double.
 NEWCODE: unique identifier for every formation or member.
 Field type: String.
 SHEETNO: 100k sheets from which they originated before creating the